 LinkedIn is your best shot to connect with the people you already know in the civilian work world.
 This includes past military and government workers, but also the other parents you met at your kid's soccer practice, swim team or band camp.
-Members of your church or gym or pickleball league.
+Also include members of your church, gym or pickleball league.
 Try to connect with 500+ people so that you appear higher on a recruiter's search engine.

 6. Let's Talk About Your Photo.

 Yes, you need a new photo on Linkedin.
 Don't use a picture of yourself that is more than five years old.
 You don't need a professional shot.
 Ask someone in your family who has a "portrait mode" on their phone to take a simple headshot.
 Dress like you would for an interview.
 Take the picture in the morning when the light outside is warm and kind.
 Smile like you would be a really nice person to work with in the morning.

 7. Follow Your Envy.